Percentages inquiry

 Extending learning

-At the time of the inquiry, Laura was a teacher on the Teach First programme at Park View School in Haringey (London, UK).
-Her head of department, Olly McGregor Hamann, posted the picture on twitter.
-Olly reports that the department will be running its first inquiry with year 8 in late February 2018.
+Laura is a teacher on the Teach First programme at Park View School in Haringey (London, UK).
+Her head of department, Olly McGregor Hamann, reports that the department will be running its first inquiry with the whole of year 8 in February 2018.

 Adapting the prompt